ngkenkwokyin/secretProject-QOS/README.md

 # secretProject-QOS
-A restaurant Quality Management System (QMS) is a structured framework of policies, procedures, and processes that ensures food quality, food safety, service consistency, and customer satisfaction.
-It helps the restaurant consistently meet customer expectations and comply with regulatory requirements while continuously improving its operations.
+A restaurant Quality Management System (QMS) is an organized framework of policies and procedures designed to guarantee food safety, consistent service, and customer satisfaction.
+It enables restaurants to meet regulatory standards, exceed guest expectations, and drive continuous operational improvement.